TritonDataCenter/rfd/rfd/0071/README.md

 ```

 #### `Manta-Encrypt-IV`
 In order to make sure that the same ciphertext is not generated each time the same file is encrypted, we use an [initialization vector (IV)](https://en.wikipedia.org/wiki/Initialization_vector).
-This IV is stored in Manta as convenience so that this value is easily available when decrypting.
+This IV is stored in Manta as header metadata in base64 encoding.
 ```
-Manta-Encrypt-IV: XXXXXXXXX
+Manta-Encrypt-IV: TWFrZSBEVHJhY2UgZ3JlYXQgYWdhaW4K
 ```

 #### Manta-Encrypt-MAC